DimeOne/docker-openxpki/README.md

 ## Nginx configuration

+This container has no https configuration and is expected to be run behind an nginx reverse-proxy.

 # Running & Commands

 This container is expected to be linked to a MySql server or have the connection details passed through environment variables.

+**The following commands can be used to access specific setup steps directly, by launching the container with the following commands:**

 ## create_db